Updated: Jan 8

 Tax is Slavery or Theft?

 Murray Rothbard, is the most ardent proponent of this campaign of ignorance since the 1980s.
 On the surface, there are merits.
-The government has neither labor nor resources that it did not take with force.
-It is true that there are some resource-earning programs that defray government costs – you pay a fee to get into the national park.
-How did the government come to own the park?
+The government uses force, including threat of legal action or intimidation, to take labor and resources.
+It is true that there are some resource-earning programs that defray government costs.
+We pay a fee to get into the national park.
+But how did the government come to own the park?
 If it was gifted to them, then their power earned it through influence and belief of the donor.
+If it was purchased with taxes, then it was taken indirectly with force.

 Every man owns his body, the most sacred private property on earth.
 Violations of a man’s body are the most grievous intrusion of communal and state ownership.
 The vast majority of the population only has their labor to earn money – which is ultimately the use of their body.